openebs-archive/cstor-operators/docs/quick.md

 Before setting up cStor operators make sure your Kubernetes Cluster meets the following prerequisites:

-1. You will need to have Kubernetes version 1.14 or higher
+1. You will need to have Kubernetes version 1.14 or higher.
-2. iSCSI initiator utils installed on all the worker nodes
+2. iSCSI initiator utils installed on all the worker nodes(If you are using rancher based cluster perform [these](troubleshooting/rancher_prerequisite.md) steps).
 3. You have access to install RBAC components into kube-system namespace.
 4. You have disks attached to nodes to provision storage.